mozilla/addon-sdk/README.txt

 Add-on SDK README
 ==================

-Before proceeding, please make sure you've installed Python 2.5 or 2.6 if it's not already on your system:
+Before proceeding, please make sure you've installed Python 2.5, 2.6, or 2.7 (if it's not already on your system):

   http://python.org/download/